 New Orleans( Nola, Nawlins, Crescent City) is one of the United States’ most renowned cities, which is known for its unique culture centering around jazz music, multiculturalism and exciting annual festivals and celebrations.
 The city prides itself on its thriving diversity and is known as one of the United States’ biggest cultural melting pots.
-Here are some tips on how to get around, where to stay and things to do in New Orleans!
+Here are a few things to do in New Orleans, tips on how to get around, and where to stay!

 If you’re looking to stay within the city limits, it is unnecessary to rent a vehicle.
 You should be able to access anywhere in the city easily using either public transport, taxis, Uber or your own two feet.